Baking Ingredients

 1

-Keep sugar dry at all times to prevent clumping and hardening.
+Keep sugar dry to prevent clumping and potential mold growth.

 2

-Store in a tightly sealed container to protect from moisture, humidity, and pests.
+Store in a sealed container to prevent pest infestation.

 3